 With a complete absence of gay books, or any type of helpful media, it was a hit-or-miss experience for young people to find their way into any level of this underground outlaw society.

-The somewhat strait-laced BBC offered us the occasional camp jester like Kenneth Williams and Frankie Howard.
-Beloved equally by a hetero audience alike, they never the less led unhappy private lives and were not accepted in the same way as today’s out gay celebrities and definitely not role models.
+The somewhat strait-laced BBC offered us the occasional camp, jester-like Kenneth Williams and Frankie Howard.
+Beloved equally by a hetero audience alike, they never the less led unhappy private lives and were not accepted in the same way as today’s out gay celebrities.